phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 2. Clone this repository to your host, either with `git` command line or the Github Application.
 3. Go to the root folder of the cloned repository.
 4. On the command line: `vagrant up`
-    * There will be a long series of messages involved with setting up the VM.
+    * There will be a long series of build messages printed to the console.
+    * Build messages will be logged in the repository at `.vagrant/provision.log` (not tracked by git).
     * Depending on the speed of your Internet connection and the speed of your host computer, it can take 30 minutes or more to build the VM.
     * Once the VM is built, it doesn't take nearly as long to start up the VM another time.